leefuller23/www/content/qtnet.md

 QTnet is a friendly banner for my self hosted projects.
 It is no relation to the cross-platofrm dev framework Qt.

 QT: "cutie".
 Have you met me?
 I'm adorable.
-QTnet is the ideal branding for my self-hosted stack.
+QTnet is the obvious branding for my self-hosted stack.

 QTmail: Postfix/Dovecot (currently on a raspberry pi 3 model b)
 QTwebmail: Roundcube Webmail (containerised)